 What is the cost of facial fillers?

 The cost of dermal fillers varies from injector and location.
-A board certified dermatologist or board certified plastic surgeon, will generally be more expensive than a clinic or spa, who has nurses or ancillary specialties performing these cosmetic injections.
-It is important to do your research and Google the injector and make sure that they are using FDA approved dermal fillers to avoid potential side effects.
-Board certified dermatologists, like Dr. Green, have special advanced training in dermal fillers, and have been injecting soft tissue fillers for over 25 years.
+A board certified dermatologist or board-certified plastic surgeon will generally be more expensive than a clinic or spa, who has nurses or ancillary specialists performing these cosmetic injections.
+It is important to do your research and Google the injector and make sure that they are using FDA-approved dermal fillers to avoid potential side effects.
+Board-certified dermatologists, like Dr. Green, have special advanced training in dermal fillers, and have been injecting soft tissue fillers for over 25 years.

-If you are interested in dermal fillers you would consult Dr. Michele Green in her private NYC cosmetic dermatology office.
+If you are interested in dermal fillers, your first step would be a consultation with Dr. Michele Green in her private NYC cosmetic dermatology office.
 Before and after photos are taken for your records, and a complete medical and cosmetic intake is completed including current medications, allergies, cosmetic procedures, type of fillers, and surgeries.
-If you are taking blood thinners you will be asked to refrain from taking them for at least one week before your filler procedure.
-Dr. Green would examine your facial structure with you and make recommendations for the best cosmetic injections.
+If you are taking blood thinners, you will be asked to refrain from taking them for at least one week before your filler procedure.
+Dr. Green will examine your facial structure with you and make recommendations for the best cosmetic injections.
 The nurses will then numb you with a topical lidocaine cream that stays on for 30 to 60 minutes to increase your comfort.
-The treating area is then cleaned with alcohol and you will be injected with the best dermal fillers to create the most youthful appearance.
+The treatment area is then cleaned with alcohol and the treatment area is injected with the best dermal fillers to create the most youthful appearance.
 Ice compresses are applied immediately after the procedure to minimize and bruising or swelling.
 Dr. Green will ask you to return in two weeks to fully assess the cosmetic result of the filler injections.

 Combining Dermal Fillers with Botox and Lasers

-If you’re frustrated by the appearance of deeper lines and wrinkles caused by volume loss, there’s finally a solution that can help.
-Contact us online today or call 212-535-3088 to learn more about whether dermal fillers may be right for you.
+If you’re frustrated by the appearance of deeper lines and wrinkles caused by volume loss, aging, and sun damage, there’s finally a solution that can help.
+Dr. Michele Green has over two decades of experience in Botox and dermal filler injections in her discreet, private, NYC dermatology office.
+Consistently voted one of New York’s Best Dermatologists by Castle Connolly, NY Magazine, and the NY Times, Dr. Green’s experience and artistry make her one of the most sought out cosmetic injectors in New York.
+Contact us online today or call 212-535-3088 to learn more about the best dermal fillers for you.